palket/app/README.md

 - **Secure escrow:** Funds are held by the smart contract until the offer is finalized.
 - **Lottery:** If a finalized trade does not occur within a specified period, offers may be forfeited, sending 80% of the funds to a random wallet from the wallets that have interacted with the contract.
 - **Incentives for fair conduct:**
-  - Both the receiver and the sender must provide a deposit of 50% of the product value to ensure fairness from both parties.
+  - Both the receiver and the sender must provide a deposit, typically of 50% of the product value, to ensure fairness from both parties.
   - When the receiver finalizes a trade, he/she also provides a score for the sender, which is stored in the smart contract.
 The average score as sender for any address can be retrived from the smart contract.
   - If the receiver does not receive the expected product, he/she may decide to not finalize the offer and wait for the offer's forfeiture.
+- **Secure P2P chat:**
+  - The XMTP chat integration allows the users to share sensitive information (e.g., delivery address) to other pals in a P2P way without needing to publish it anywhere.

 This repository contains the frontend code that interacts with the on-chain smart contract and the XMTP messaging protocol.
 Through this frontend, users can: